 In my own experience I noticed the important role my personal state of consciousness plays in experiencing synchronicities as a constant part of my life.
 States of consciousness are e.g. waking, dreaming, deep dreamless sleep and also include altered states of consciousness.
 These altered states can be induced for example by substances (e.g. psychedelics) or intentional practices (e.g. meditation).
 Broadly speaking anyone has access to these states regardless of their development, which distinguishes them from stages (more on them later).

 And there is one state that I found to bring about synchronicities more than others: The flow state.
-There has been a lot of research done on flow states and I want to especially recommend the work by Steven Kotler and Jamie Wheal with their Flow Genome Project.
+There has been a lot of research done on flow states and I want to especially recommend the work by Steven Kotler and the Jamie Wheal.
 They identified 17 Flow Triggers which help you to access this extraordinary state of consciousness.
 According to their definition, “Flow is the peak performance state where you feel your best and you perform your best.“

 Generating flow states seems to me the most powerful thing you can do to increase the likelihood of synchronicities to occur and you can probably sum up all other hints in this article under this topic.
 Either this state helps you become aware of these non rational connections because you are more embodied and not just stuck in your head or your consciousness is actually interacting with your environment on a more intensive way.
 For more possible explanations, check out the podcast on the science behind synchronicities mentioned already above.